RahulPatkiWork/SmartAgro/README.md

   It will further get extended as an android app.The web app will be performing Market Basket Analysis for association rule  mining(integration in view is remaining),and Optimal Crop Price Prediction

 Known Issues:
-  a)Currently the static images fail to display on hosted site!--it is an oscar error b)Payment gateway is configured for vouchers only(code=100),other methods will be added soon,moreover hosted site is not populated with enough data as proper working of each functionality will be preferred currently.
+  a)Currently the static images fail to reflect on hosted site! b)Payment gateway is configured for vouchers only(code=100),other methods will be added soon,moreover hosted site is not populated with enough data as proper working of each functionality will be preferred currently.